By Michael Tetreault, Editor-In-Chief

-We (our trade publications and resources) serve as a public relations advocate and educational resource for the media, consumers (i.e. patients/prospective patients), curious physicians and industry practitioners.
-As we continue our public relations, news and keep developing more educational resources for these markets, we are at this time, pleased to have such great friends and colleagues in these evolving healthcare industry’s that work with us each day to help us educate, influence and guide outsiders about what these two very different healthcare delivery models are all about.
+We serve as a public relations advocate and educational resource for the media, consumers (i.e. patients/prospective patients), curious physicians and industry practitioners.
+As we continue our public relations endeavors, promoting good news [and bad, at times …], we will keep developing more and more educational resources for these markets.
+At this time, we are blessed and grateful to have such great friends and colleagues in these evolving healthcare industry’s that work with us each day to help us educate, influence and guide outsiders about what these two very different healthcare delivery models are all about.
 At this time, we’d like to say ‘thank you’ to many of these industry-influencers and innovative physicians by highlighting some of their most popular quotes that have educate, persuade and guide others to a more satisfying career in medicine and helped thousands of our readers better understand how-to achieve better patient-physician outcomes in a difficult and at times, political economy.

 “… a 2013 JP Morgan white paper, Key Trends in Healthcare Patient Payments, showed that 74% of insured consumers are both able and willing to pay their out-of-pocket medical expenses up to $1,000 per year, and 90% would pay for medical expenses up to $500 per year.”